Conferences

 ______________________________________________________________________________

-CID Lecture – This conference is managed by Dr. Maura Fagan, one of our senior HIV clinicians.
-The series provides updates on a broad spectrum of topics in infectious diseases, particularly those commonly managed in the outpatient setting.
+• Managed by Dr. Dan Bourque, this series educates on a broad spectrum of topics in Infectious Diseases, particularly those commonly managed in the outpatient setting.
 Topics include HIV, hepatitis, travel medicine, and STDs.
-With respect to HIV, the lectures cover a wide range of related topics such as metabolic complications, dermatologic manifestations, and drug resistance with lectures provided by experts in the field.
-Cases with complicated resistance patterns are reviewed.
-The summer sessions are aimed at providing new trainees with a review of basic topics in HIV care.
+With respect to HIV, the lectures cover a wide range of related topics such as metabolic complications, dermatologic manifestations, and drug resistance.
+Cases with complicated resistance patterns are also reviewed.
+Summer sessions are aimed to give new trainees a review of basic topics in HIV care.

 ______________________________________________________________________________